Emerging Leaders Program

 The Emerging Leaders Program bridges these gaps by providing skill-building workshops, real-world experiences, personal development opportunities, and more at no cost to participants.

-By investing in their education and leadership growth, Babel Institute ensures that talent and potential—not family income—determine a young person’s path to higher education, early career opportunities, and civic engagement.
+By investing in the education and leadership growth of these emerging leaders, we help level the playing field so that talent and potential—not family income—shape access to higher education, early career opportunities, and civic engagement.

 Application Process & Admission